0xg0fath3r/full-stack-journey/README.md

 **R** stands for Robust.
 A wide range of browsers and other tools, including assistive technologies, must be able to interpret the content.

+I also learnt about Screen readers in HTML
+Screen readers are assistive technology programs that help blind and visually impaired people use computers and mobile devices.

+Screen readers are not just tools for the blind and visually impaired to access computers and mobile devices.

+They empower these individuals to access education, work opportunities, and social media.
+This ensures digital inclusion and enhances their ability to participate fully in society.

+There's a common misconception that screen readers are text-to-speech devices.

+However, text-to-speech is just one of the features of a screen reader.
+Some screen readers even render the text to braille output instead of speech.

+Apart from text-to-speech and braille output, other notable features of screen readers are navigation aids and web browsing assistance.

+Screen reader programs are also not only made for the blind and visually impaired.
+Dyslexic individuals and people with cognitive disabilities also use screen readers.
+All the popular operating systems out there have screen readers built into them.
+To access it on windows is WIN + Ctrl + Enter while in macOS is CMD + F5.
+Android phones have TalkBack built-in.
+You can turn it on by accessing Settings > Special Function > Accessibility > Talkback.
+Linux has Orca for the desktop environment and Speakup for the Linux terminal.